 Occupational Therapy is a relatively new field in Malaysia which makes it a novel and exciting career to consider.
 This noble profession requires dedicated individuals who are willing to give a helping hand to people from all walks of life.

-The occupational therapy programmes at Perdana University are designed with academic rigour and vigour to produce professionals of the field.
+The Occupational Therapy programme (KP/JPT (R/726/6/0042) 1/26 MQA/FA3853) at Perdana University is designed with academic rigour and vigour to produce professionals of the field.
 Supervision and guidance is provided throughout the entire programme.
 Students are trained by a team of academicians and practitioners with relevant industry experience.

 The learning process involves an apprenticeship where knowledge and skills are passed from senior practitioners to a new generation of occupational therapists.

 There is a global demand for professionally trained occupational therapists.
 As such, the training provided at Perdana University will ensure that you have the necessary skills to meet this demand.
 The skills acquired are not just field specific, but will also include soft skills needed to function well in a professional and social environment.
 In addition, pastoral care is a key feature of the programme ensuring that your development is holistic in nature.

 To those who choose this field at Perdana University, be prepared to grow.
 You have much ahead of you as you delve further into a learning experience that will develop your potential to be the best occupational therapist that you can be.